bassiriccardo97/ScoponeWeb/README.md

 # Usage

-To run the WebApp just open the index.html file.
+To run the WebApp just open the index.html file in the public folder.